strontic/strontic.github.io/xcyclopedia/library/Robocopy.exe-AF707013DB5416E4CBD73652CEB1E784.md

 ## Possible Misuse

 *The following table contains possible examples of `Robocopy.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Robocopy.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --